RaghavpravinKS/sigpro/README.md

 # About
-This is the repository for our first assignment of Signals Systems and Random Processes course.
+This is the repository for our first assignment of Signals Systems and Random Processes course under [Prof. Nithin V George](https://iitgn.ac.in/faculty/ee/fac-nithin).
 This repository contains all our files related to our assignment.

 ## Team Members
 - Raghavpravin K S